-The IFSC is a member of ARISF, SportAccord, IWGA, and ASOIF, and is officially recognized by the IOC.
+The IFSC is a member of ARISF, GAISF, IWGA, and ASOIF, and an official Olympic Federation.

 The IFSC is an international non-governmental non-profit organization whose main objectives are the direction, regulation, promotion, development and furtherance of climbing competitions around the world.

 The IFSC fosters links, networks, and friendly relations among its members, their climbers and officials.

 - The IFSC has committed itself to undertaking the following goals:

 - to encourage, promote, develop and supervise climbing competitions worldwide;

 - to promote the spirit of the Olympic Movement, respect the Olympic Charter, and to seek program status in the Olympic Games;